BSc (Hons) Psychology

 Psychology graduates are highly sought after by a wide range of employers, such as marketing, personnel, local government and retail, most of whom look for graduates with an extensive set of transferable skills.
 A degree in psychology opens up a wide range of career opportunities, not restricted to psychology, and graduates are highly employable.

-Typical jobs include Manageress, Team Leader, Support Worker, Project Coordinator, Victim Contact Officer, Research Assistant, Probation Services Officer, Therapist Autistic Children
+Typical jobs include Management, Team Leader, Support Worker, Project Coordinator, Victim Contact Officer, Research Assistant, Probation Services Officer, and Therapist for Autistic Children

 Employers: BUPA, Probation Service, Work with Families, Excel, Victim Support Team, North Herts Partnership, Sony, Autism West Midlands

 Our graduates go on to careers in forensic, clinical, health and educational psychology.
 Psychology graduates are highly employable and are sought by employers in areas such as retail, marketing, personnel and local government.
 Recent destinations include BUPA, the Probation Service, Work with Families, Excel, victim support teams, North Herts Partnership, Sony and Autism West Midlands.